 The fifth criteria for long-term operation is that the cost and complexity of SLAM must be low enough that a usefully large environment can be explored, and costs must grow only as a function of the area which is explored.
-BoWSLAM has been demonstrated positioning a camera in real-time along a 2.5km path, and could scale to environments several times that size.
+BoWSLAM has been demonstrated positioning a camera in real-time along a 2.5km path, and is demonstrated on simulated data to scale to environments several times that size (Section 8.4).
 This is comparable to the size of many environments in which robots will one day operate, for example inside buildings.
 The next challenge is to switch between SLAM and localisation-only when moving in or out of previously mapped areas.
-Currently frames are occasionally discarded when captured from the same location as previous frames, and the t-spanning subgraphs which are optimised grow only slowly when re-visiting areas, but for long term operation the complexity should not grow at all when previously mapped areas are visited.
+Currently frames are occasionally discarded when captured from the same location as previous frames, and the t-spanning subgraphs which are optimised grow only slowly when revisiting areas, but for long term operation the complexity should not grow at all when previously mapped areas are visited.